paologhidoni/tictactoe/README.md

 - **GameBoard**: The 3x3 grid where players interact and place their marks.
 - **GameOver**: Displays the winner or draw message and includes a button to reset the game.
 - **Log**: Displays the history of moves made during the game.
+- **MusicPlayer**: It includes a hidden html audio tag to play a chillout mp3 track, and an icon that serves as button to toggle the music on and off.
+- **Footer**: It contains the Logs and MusicPlayer components, other than the credits to the music artist.

 ### How to Play